Japan’s cultural capital, Kyoto, is a popular destination for domestic and international tourists alike.

 Now, since the Japanese set breakfast requires a bit of preparation time, guests are asked to make reservations in advance based on when they plan on heading down for their meal.
-We arranged our breakfast times with our check-in associate the previous night, having decided to enjoy the Japanese breakfast on our first two mornings.
-We left the third morning open for now, planning to decide on that later.
+We arranged our breakfast times with our check-in associate the previous night, having decided to enjoy the Japanese breakfast on our first two mornings, and left the third morning open.

 The traditional Japanese breakfast is a highly unique ritualistic experience, and definitely made for one of the highlights of our stay.

 After taking your seats, servers dressed in long black yukatas will begin by pouring you some hot tea, before handing you a couple of cleansing juice shots – grape juice and apple cider on this occasion – to kick off the meal.

 Next up is the warm tofu bath appetizer, which is served in an ornate wooden bath consisting of a pool of hot water, in which you’ll find a few pieces of tofu floating around.
 You pour yourself some soy sauce from the kettle, before using your hand-held metal net to scoop out some tofu and mix it in your sauce bowl with some condiments on the side.